Lisa Rogal

 Well me, I tried my best, I tell myself as I dive off the cliff to uncertainty.

-That me is a barista and gives me a free coffee because the temperature is below freezing my clothes
+That me is a barista and gives me a free coffee because the temperature is below freezing my clothes tattered my skin dirty I’m a

-tattered my skin dirty I’m a large person I’m twitchy the other meez don’t look at me but once I
+large person I’m twitchy the other meez don’t look at me but once I was child me and mother me saw the beauty in me

-other meez so we avoid me.
-The me that hands me the coffee smiles tightly which means I want
+somehow I became a me that scares meez so we avoid me.
+The me that hands me the coffee smiles tightly which means

-me to leave now that I’ve been given this charity.
+I want me to leave now that I’ve been given this charity.

 A me gives birth to baby me and the sudden love terrifies.
-A me outside of me, looking at me with open
+A me outside of me, looking at me with open certainty as though I can

-certainty as though I can protect myself from all life’s injury.
+protect myself from all life’s injury.

 That me was killed by me when I tried to run from my authority.
-Why did I run I ask myself over and
+Why did I run I ask myself over and over.
+Why not just do as I’m

-so I don’t have to interrogate it.
+me so I don’t have to interrogate it.

 Another me has convinced many meez they need me to give them a religious awakening.
-This makes me
+This makes me feel important and

 A lonely me wonders what the point of me is.